-nngt.geometry.Area(shell[, holes, unit,]) Specialized Shape that stores additional properties re- garding the interactions with the neurons. nngt.geometry.Shape(shell[, holes, unit,]) Class containing the shape of the area where neurons will be distributed to form a network. nngt.geometry.culture_from_file(filename[, Generate a culture from an SVG, a DXF, or a ]) WKT/WKB file. nngt.geometry.plot_shape(shape[, axis, m,]) Plot a shape (you should set the axis aspect to 1 to respect the proportions). nngt.geometry.pop_largest(shapes) Returns the largest shape, removing it from the list. continuos on povt paga continues on next page nngt.geometry.shapes_from_file(filename[,]) Generate a set of Shape objects from an SVG, a DXF, or a WKT/WKB file.
+nngt.geometry.Area([shell, holes]) Specialized Shape that stores additional properties re- garding the interactions with the neurons. nngt.geometry.Shape([shell, holes]) Class containing the shape of the area where neurons will be distributed to form a network. nngt.geometry.culture_from_file(filename[,]) Generate a culture from an SVG, a DXF, or a WKT/WKB file. nngt.geometry.plot_shape(shape[, axis, m,]) Plot a shape (you should set the axis aspect to 1 to respect the proportions). nngt.geometry.pop_largest(shapes) Returns the largest shape, removing it from the list. nngt.geometry.shapes_from_file(filename[,]) Generate a set of Shape objects from an SVG, a DXF, or a WKT/WKB file.